-Cara Harpster has been involved in Glenn Johnston, Inc. for most of her life.
+Cara Johnston has been involved in Glenn Johnston, Inc. for most of her life.
 After having graduated from the University of Pittsburgh MBA program Cara returned to work with her father Glenn.
 Cara assumed the leadership of Glenn Johnston, Inc. upon Glenn's retirement in 2005.
-Cara also currently sits on the Board of Directors for the Pennsylvania Utility Contractors Association.
 Cara is very involved in the estimating and assessment of projects being both bid and under construction.

 Glenn Johnston | Founder (Retired in 2005)